Thursday, May 21, 2015

 Enter the dungeon!

-From the start, the atmosphere is predictable with each level overrun by strange creatures - but not to worry because there are lots of weapons ranging from the pistol to the more powerful machine gun, rocket launcher and plasma rifle.
-There are a wide variety of monsters with some oddballs - the Rock Monster is like a crude Daroou from Dungeon Master.
+From the start, the atmosphere is predictable with each level plagued by strange creatures - but not to worry because we have weapons ranging from pistols to machine guns, rocket launchers, and plasma rifles.
+Some of these monsters are oddballs - the Rock Monster is like a crude Daroou from Dungeon Master.
 He's oddly cute and looks like he's made from gingerbread!
-Anyhow, just kill him and free your monitor from that pixel art.
+Anyhow, kill him and free your monitor from that pixel art.

 Things are getting creepy with bugs!